Getting your own models on Apherisπ

 return config_tpl

-The code for the Compute Gateway and meta configs is very similar:
+The code for the Compute Gateway and meta configurations is very similar:

 def build_gateway_config(payload: dict, template_folder: Optional[Path] = None) -> dict: